pwegrzyn/pwegrzyn.github.io/content/about.md

 ![](/images/galaxy.jpg)
 #####

-I'm Patryk, a software engineer based in Krakow, Poland.
+Hi, I'm Patryk, a software developer based in Krakow, Poland.

 I got my Bachelor's degree in Computer Science from AGH-UST; in first years of my studies I was mainly interested in distributed systems and cryptography (leading to my graduation project being a cryptocurrency implementation from scratch).
 Later, during my Master's degree, I mostly switched to machine learning; in my final thesis I studied geometries of loss function surfaces in deep neural nets.